tri-star/side-buddy/README.md

 ## Overview

-Your friend living in the sidebar, powered by OpenAI API(GPT-4).
+Your friend living in the sidebar, powered by OpenAI API(from gpt-3.5-turbo to gpt-4-1106-preview).
-You can specify the role and temperature, and refer to conversation history(shared between Windows/WSL).
+You can specify the model and temperature, and refer to conversation history(shared between Windows/WSL).

 ## Requirements